 What environments are supported?

-Currently, Type in Nepali is supported on all major browsers on Windows, OS X, and Linux.
+Currently, Type in Nepali is supported on all major browsers on Windows, macOS, and Linux.
 It is also supported on iOS.
-It has been tested on Google Chrome, Firefox, Microsoft Edge, Internet Explorer 9 and above and Safari.
+It has been tested on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari.

 Questions from our users

 On May 1, 2016, Raghu asked, "How can I type Ba?"